UbiquityDotNET/Llvm.NET/docfx/llvm/index.md

 ### Equality
 In prior releases of this library a complex scheme of interning projection wrappers was used to support reference equality.
 When you had an instance of class 'foo' you could just compare it to any other using reference equality.
-For any two that refered to the same native instance they'd be the same object.
+For any two that referred to the same native instance they'd be the same object.
 While this had convenience for the user it had a multitude of hidden flaws.
-The biggest is the concept of owership.
+The biggest is the concept of ownership.
 [See discussion above].
 If objects are interned then you would end up with whatever instance was first created, ignoring the ownership completely.
 If the first instance was an unowned alias, then it would leak as nothing owns it...
 If it was NOT an alias, then, when retrieved from interning when an alias is needed to be the result, you could end up with premature disposal...